kylemclaren/qdrant-on-fly/README.md

 The cluster uses [Tailscale](https://tailscale.com/) for P2P communication and discovery.
 Tailscale is a private WireGuard® network that provides secure, easy-to-setup networking between servers.
 You'll need to to create a new Tailscale organization.
 The recommended approach is to create a new GitHub organization, then use that to sign-in to Tailscale.

+### Why not use Fly private networking or Flycast?

+During initial testing, I encountered some issues with Qdrant's underlying networking libraries.
+They didn't play nice with IPv6!
+Using Tailscale allows us to leverage predictable, static DNS names (thanks to [MagicDNS](https://tailscale.com/kb/1081/magicdns/)) for P2P communication.
+This turned out to be a great move as it additionally makes discovery a little less tricky when bootstrapping peers.

 ## Set Secrets

 This setup requires several environment variables: